RedAngel121/NytePack/README.md

 - [ ] Re-Add [Serene Seasons Pams Trees Compat](https://www.curseforge.com/minecraft/mc-mods/serene-seasons-pams-harvestcraft-2-trees-compat) when its been updated...
 It's MIT so I could probably just update it myself
 - [ ] Add the More Minecarts Chunk loader seperate mod they are making https://www.curseforge.com/minecraft/mc-mods/more-minecarts/files/all
 - [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive
-- [ ] Recreate the entire modlist to change the progression and add new DIM mods to simulate grinding out of hell into heaven kinda?
+- [ ] Recreate the entire modlist from scratch to change the progression and add new DIM mods to simulate grinding out of hell into heaven
-  - Maybe something more like: Nether > Undergarden > Abydos > Twilight > Cavum Tenebrae > Aether > End > More Dims?
-Different Order?
+  - Maybe something more like: Nether > Undergarden > Abydos > Twilight > Cavum Tenebrae > End > Aether
+  - More Dims?
+  - Different Order?

 # Ongoing Changes:
 - Progression balances making things more even across the board